Jump to:

 Patient & family education

-The patient and family must be well versed in this new life-changing event.
+The patient and family must be well-versed in this new life-changing event.
 As previously described, TM is highly variable in its course.
 Emphasizing the importance of prevention of secondary complications is paramount and coordinated efforts that promote education will help with understanding and coping.

-Cutting Edge/ Emerging and Unique Concepts and Practice
+Cutting Edge/Emerging and Unique Concepts and Practice

 A novel therapeutic option of microsurgical nerve transfer surgery has been proposed in the literature.
 The techniques may vary, but in general the procedure aims at “neurotizing” the affected (target) nerve by transferring axons from a functioning (donor) nerve.
-In one case report the procedure resulted in improved strength and motor function of the affected upper extremity of a child.21
+In one case report the procedure resulted in limited improvement of strength and motor function of the affected upper extremity of a child.20The potassium channel blocker fampridine may potentiate neurotransmitter release in muscles and subsequently increase post-synaptic action potentials in the spinal cord.
+Most clinical trials have taken place in individuals with MS, however a 2017 study in ATM showed a trend in walking speed improvement in 85% with extended release fampridine compared to 69 % with placebo.21

-Gaps in the Evidence- Based Knowledge
+Gaps in the Evidence-Based Knowledge

 References